Angels’ Tim Mead named president of Hall of Fame

 The 61-year-old Mead has spent 40 years working in baseball, all with the Angels.
 He has been their vice president of communications the past 22 years.

-Mead said in a statement Tuesday he’s “both humbled and excited about the opportunity.”
+“It’s an opportunity that you had to jump on,” Mead said before Tuesday’s game against the Toronto Blue Jays.
+“To have the chance to be a caretaker of the game, the milestones and the memories, and work with greatness that have already accomplished the things they’ve accomplished and be around them I think is a privilege and an honor.”

-He becomes the seventh president in the 80-year history of the organization and succeeds Jeff Idelson.
-Idelson said in February he would retire after the Hall of Fame induction ceremony in July.
+Mead becomes the seventh president in the 80-year history of the organization and will succeed Jeff Idelson, who announced in February he would retire after the Hall of Fame induction ceremony in July.

+In his most recent position with the Angels, Mead oversaw the team’s media relations, publicity and broadcasting operations.
+Before that, he served as Angels’ assistant general manager from 1994-97.

+Mead said he did not know when he would finish with the Angels and head to Cooperstown.
+He said Idelson approached him about the position during spring training and then had a meeting with Hall chairman Jane Forbes Clark earlier this month.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports